-Volta is continually focused on helping our customers achieve higher levels of business continuity.
+Volta continually focuses on helping our customers achieve higher levels of business continuity.
 We can assist in many ways, one of which is with automating regular backups of your business systems.
-We have mentioned our CloudCopy for AIX product before and wanted to reiterate that we continue to make improvements to this software.
+We have mentioned our CloudCopy for AIX product before.
+Consequently we wanted to reiterate that we continue to make improvements to this software.
 As the name implies, it is a product that allows you to backup and recover your AIX system to the cloud.
 However, we have not forgotten where this technology started or where we started with it.
-The original product was called Backup and Recovery for AIX and it was capable of making the backup to tape, disk or RDX media.
-Although our product has evolved to support cloud, we continue to support these older backup mechanisms and several of our most recent refinements have been made in these areas.
+The original product was called Backup and Recovery for AIX.
+It was capable of making the backup to tape, disk or RDX media.
+Although our product has evolved to support cloud, we continue to support these older backup mechanisms.
+Several of our most recent refinements are in these areas.

-When you access the Backup and Restore Options Menu using tape as the target, you get a customized menu that allows you to inventory a tape so that you can see which volume groups are stored there, along with other important information, such as the date that they were created.
+When you access the Backup and Restore Options Menu using tape as the target, you get a customizable menu.
+The menu allows you to inventory a tape so that you can see which volume groups are stored there, along with other important information.
+Information such as the date that they were created.
 You can position the tape to a particular image so that it is easy to select that volume group or an individual file or directory for retrieval, if desired.

 Another important improvement is the ability to access and control your IBM Media Library Changer from the menu.

 With this capability, you can completely control your Tape Library, move tapes to drives or back to slots, run tests, check out which tapes are in the library, etc.